Casper the Friendly Ghost: Casper: Friends Around the World

-Developed by Realtime Associates, published by TDK Mediactive and released in 2000 on PlayStation.
+Developed by Realtime Associates, published by Sound Source Interactive in the United States and TDK Mediactive in Europe, this game was released in 2000 on PlayStation.
 It is a mostly 2D side-scrolling platform game with occasional forward and backward movements.
 The evil Kibosh has invented a device to send Casper's human friends to a place where they "would not have a ghost of a chance of being found" and has hypnotized the Ghostly Trio into doing his bidding.
 However Casper finds a page from a map of Hollywood giving him a clue on where to start his quest to find his friends and the three missing pieces for Kibosh's imprisoning device to get them back home safely.
 The game is played across ten levels set around the world with 40 friendship crystals on each level to collect in order to advance to the bonus level at the end.

 Casper: Spirit Dimensions

 Developed by Lucky Chicken Games and published by TDK Mediactive, it was the first 3D game, to have a movable game camera, based on Casper.
-It was released in 2001 for PlayStation 2 and in 2002 for Nintendo GameCube.
+It was released in 2001 for PlayStation 2 and in 2002 for GameCube.
 The evil Kibosh has taken over the Spirit World and is intent on also taking over the mortal world.
 Meanwhile, Wendy the Good Little Witch summons Casper, the only remaining free ghost, and opens the portals to the Spirit Dimensions to help in their only chance to defeat Kibosh.

 Casper and the Ghostly Trio

-Developed by Data Design Interactive and Published by Blast!
+Developed by Data Design Interactive and published by Blast!
 Entertainment, it was released in 2007 on PlayStation 2.
 It is a 3D game in which Casper has legs and is affected by gravity though he can glide, unlike his flying ability in Spirit Dimensions.
 The Ghostly Trio have kidnapped Wendy the Good Little Witch in an attempt to use her magic to create a potion that would give them the power to rule Ghostland.
 Wendy manages to use her magic to get the message across to Casper who must find his way through six levels to rescue her.
 At the end of the first five levels is a bonus stage in which Casper must collect as many jewels as he can while avoiding the Trio's lightning which is chasing him.

 Casper's Scare School

-A series of three games, for PlayStation 2, Nintendo DS and Wii, based on the computer animated film and TV series of the same name released in 2008 and 2009.
+Developed by Data Design Interactive for PlayStation 2 and Nikitova Games for the Nintendo DS, it is based on the animated film and TV series of the same name released in 2008 and 2009.

+Casper's Scare School: Spooky Sports Day

+Developed in 2009 by The Code Monkeys for Wii, Nintendo DS and iOS.

+Copyright status

+As a result of a lawsuit between Harvey and Columbia Pictures in 1984, a court determined that a lapsed copyright had allowed Fatso, Casper's brother/uncle, to enter the public domain.
+Former Disney researcher Gregory S. Brown later discovered that Harvey had failed to renew other copyrights covering the company's ghosts, including Casper.